mattermost/docs/source/administration/telemetry.rst

   - *Core Feature Discovery Diagnostics:* Created, edited or deleted a message; posted a message containing a hashtag, link, mention or file attachment; searched for a term; searched for flagged posts or recent mentions
   - *Advanced Feature Discovery Diagnostics:* Reacted to a message; favorited or un-favorited a channel; flagged or un-flagged a message; pinned or un-pinned a message; replied to a message; expanded the right-hand sidebar; started or finished a WebRTC video call; created or deleted a personal access token; added or removed post:all or post:channels permission
   - *Integration Discovery Diagnostics:* Created or triggered a webhook or slash command; created, authroized or deleted an OAuth 2.0 app; created, posted or deleted a custom emoji
-  - *Plugin Discovery Diagnostics:* Number of installed plugins containing either server or webapp portions, or both.
-Number of those plugins being activated
+  - *Plugin Discovery Diagnostics:* Number of installed plugins containing either server or webapp portions, or both; number of those plugins being activated
   - *Commercial License Diagnostics (Enterprise Edition Only):* Uploaded an Enterprise license key to the server
   - *Mobile Performance Diagnostics:* Load times for starting the app, switching channels, and switching teams